ascjones/devomato.com/blog/2013-09-15-getting-good.md

 - **A blog**: you're reading it, needs some work though.
 - **A mobile app**: good skill to have!
 - **A 'real-time' web app**: pushing data from the server to the client
-- **A sample app using Event Sourcing with the EventStore**: I dig the EventStore - want to play with it some more!
+- **A sample app using Event Sourcing with the EventStore**: I dig the EventStore - want to play with it some more.

 ## The Plan

-Next step is prioritise and prune this lot, then get more specific about each point about what I want to achieve.
+Next step is prioritise and prune this lot, then get more specific for each point about what I want to achieve.
 Then I can assign the amount of time I want to spend on each area and work out a schedule, fitting it around my beach time.
 It's a start!